nicosensei/miyoo-mini-better-sd-card/README.md

 - Libretro / RetroArch developers for the source of RetroArch, cores, assets and cheats
 - Miyoo for the RetroArch build
+- OnionOS for themes and the Supafaust core